xiyuanyang-code/ProbeCode/README.md

 ![ProbeCode](./assets/imgs/probecode.png)

 > [!IMPORTANT]
+> The Repo is being refactored for it is changing the basic component `MCPChat` and rewrite it into a new MCP-based docker-friendly chatbot!
+> PR Welcome.

+> [!IMPORTANT]
 > Congratulations!
 The initial dev release `0.2.0` are available!
 The current light version (dev) supports a lightweight command-line chat interface with history management and tool calls.
 See [Usage](#usage) for more detail.

 ## Introduction